Frequently Asked Questions

 Are body positivity and body liberation the same thing?

 There are not concrete, agreed-upon definitions for these, so it is a bit open for individual interpretation.
-My response would be “no.” Body positivity has, in part, been co-opted by people wanting to sell things, often does not include people at higher weights, and focuses on individual behaviors rather than the way society treats people in larger bodies.
+Our response would be “no.” While the body positive movement originated in the 1960s and 1970s with fat Black activists focusing on ending discrimination against fat people, the movement has been co-opted by people (often thin cis white women) with a focus on selling things, prioritizing thin or straight-sized people (and not people at higher weights), and on individual behaviors rather than the way society treats people in larger bodies.
 This is not necessarily true for everyone using the “body positive” label, but it can sometimes be hard to tell.
-For me, body liberation encompasses doing both my own Body Trust® work and my efforts to reduce weight stigma and bias in public health and our society.
+For us, body liberation encompasses doing both our own Body Trust® work and our efforts to reduce weight stigma and bias in public health and our society.
+Unpacking our own internalized weight bias and using that to move forward our individual behaviors and experience as well as systemic change are important components of body liberation work.
 Here are some articles with more details:

 -